anotheranoob/batchFileTesting/README.md

-# a collection of batch files im testing out
+# a collection of batch/shell script files im testing out